-- DH is used for encryption key exchange in TLS, enabling stronger encryption and perfect forward secrecy - Authentication (both server and client) in the TLS handshake can be done based on Kerberos tickets, enabling both usability (Kerberos tickets might be preferred over X509 certificates) and security (better encryption of identity information) advantages http://tls-kdh.arpa2.net/conceptual.html tations with manageable effort.
-In particular, the following changes are made to TLS :
+- DH is used for encryption key exchange in TLS, enabling stronger encryption and perfect forward secrecy - Authentication (both server and client) in the TLS handshake can be done based on Kerberos tickets, enabling both usability (Kerberos tickets might be preferred over X509 certificates) and security (better encryption of identity information) advantages

 Resistance against quantum computer attacks and perfect forward secrecy in such scenarios is achieved through a combination of DH key exchange and the added entropy generated during the TLS handshake.
-For this purpose a quantum\relief TLS extension is introduced.
+For this purpose a quantum_relief TLS extension is introduced.

-These advantages are achieved with minimal changes to TLS, while maintaining the general protocol flow, which should allow integration of TLS-KDH into existing TLS implemen-
+These advantages are achieved with minimal changes to TLS, while maintaining the general protocol flow, which should allow integration of TLS-KDH into existing TLS implementations with manageable effort.
+In particular, the following changes are made to TLS 9: